 The idea is simple: You’re matched up with three other food bloggers for whom you bake a dozen cookies each (that’s three dozen total).
 Then you mail them out and wait for your three dozen cookies to arrive from three DIFFERENT food bloggers.
 PLUS when we sign up we make a small donation to Cookies for Kids Cancer to help support pediatric cancer research (this is an organization I’ve written about before and was happy to support!)

-My husband had been asking me to try this recipe that he discovered for these Lemon Honey Drop cookies from Myrecipes.
+My husband had been asking me to try this recipe that he discovered for these Lemon Honey Soft cookies from Cooking Light recipe I found online.
 It was perfect timing because I had also recently gotten a load of Meyer lemons from a neighbor’s tree.
 Lemon cookies it would be!
+I modified the recipe just a bit and they turned out so delicious.
+Made with Greek yogurt, these cookies are super soft and almost biscuit like, like a lemony pillow of sweetness!

 I mailed my cookies to these blog owners: The Way to My Family’s Heart, Sister’s Snacktime: Munchies for Two and Icing on the Cake.
 Target had these cute containers with the snowmen to/from toppers that were a perfect way for me to contain the cookies (in a mailing envelope too).

-My son actually helped me make these and enjoyed juicing the lemons and making the zest.
+My son actually helped me make these and enjoyed juicing the lemons and making the zest (optional).
 These were a cinch to put together and have some terrific lemon flavor!
 Plus, they look cute too!
 If you’re a lemon lover like we are, you must give these a try!

 - ½ cup granulated sugar